Quality of life indicators - governance and basic rights

 Aside from these institutional issues, the quality of an individual’s life may also be affected by their own participation in civil society.
-There are a wide range of indicators that may be used to measure participative public engagement including statistics on turnout in elections, membership of political parties or trade unions, or participation in civil society groups/organisations.
+There is a wide range of indicators that may be used to measure participative public engagement including statistics on turnout in elections, membership of political parties or trade unions, or participation in civil society groups/organisations.
 Many of these forms of engagement are characterised by a desire to make a contribution to local, national or international solidarity, for example, through campaigning, donating or volunteering.

 Active participation in cultural and social life is thought to be closely linked to an individual’s quality of life, as it may influence both cultural and social capital.
 Within the context of the 2015 ad-hoc module of the EU’s statistics on income and living conditions (EU-SILC), active citizenship was defined to include activities such as: participation in a political party or a local interest group; participation in a public consultation; peaceful protest including signing a petition; participation in a demonstration; writing a letter/e-mail to a politician; writing a letter/e-mail to the media.
 Note that the act of voting is not considered as active citizenship, as it is compulsory in some of the EU Member States.

 Figure 1 shows that the proportion of active citizens was generally higher for men than it was for women across the EU Member States.
 In 2015, there were only four exceptions to this pattern: Lithuania, France, Sweden and Finland.
 It is interesting to note that with the exception of Lithuania, each of these had high overall rates of active citizenship (three out of the four highest rates).
-Finland had the biggest gender gap for active citizenship, as the share of women who were active citizens was 4.4 percentage points higher than the corresponding share for men.
-By contrast, the gender gap was generally in favour of men and among the 24 Member States where this was the case, the largest gender gaps were recorded in Greece (4.0 points), Austria (3.3 points), Luxembourg (2.8 points) and Belgium (2.7 points).
+Finland had the widest gender gap for active citizenship, as the share of women who were active citizens was 4.4 percentage points higher than the corresponding share for men.
+By contrast, the gender gap was generally in favour of men and among the 23 Member States where this was the case, the largest gender gaps were recorded in Greece (4.0 points), Austria (3.3 points), Luxembourg (2.8 points) and Belgium (2.7 points).

 Young women and elderly men more likely to be active citizens

-The information presented in Figure 2 extends the analysis by taking account of age: in 2015, young women (aged 16-24) in the EU-28 were more likely than young men to be active citizens; while there was almost parity between the sexes among the core working-age population (25-64 years); however, elderly men (aged 65-74 years) were more likely than elderly women to be active citizens.
+The information presented in Figure 2 extends the analysis by taking account of age: in 2015, young women (aged 16-24) in the EU-27 were more likely than young men to be active citizens; while there was almost parity between the sexes among the core working-age population (25-64 years); however, elderly men (aged 65-74 years) were more likely than elderly women to be active citizens.
 Although this pattern was not reproduced in each of the EU Member States it was relatively common to find that the lowest share of active citizenship among women was recorded among the elderly, whereas the opposite was true for men, with men aged 65-74 years often recording the highest share of active citizenship among any of the different age classes.